History: Our Founding

 Despite its reputation as the premier bicycling city in the U.S., the advocacy movement that thrived in larger cities since the 1990s took longer to catch on in Davis.
 Bike Davis formed in 2007.
-Originally calling itself “Davis Bicycles!” it was founded with the goal of reviving the bicycling culture and restoring the 25% bicycle mode share that characterized Davis in the 1980s.
-In 2000, bicycle mode share Davis was 17% (according to the US Census Bureau).
+Originally calling itself “Davis Bicycles!” it was founded with the goal of reviving the bicycling culture and increasing bicycle mode share back to levels around 20 to 30 percent that characterized Davis in the 1980s.
+In 2000, bicycle mode share in Davis was 17% (according to the US Census Bureau).

 BD grew out of a Master’s thesis by Ted Buehler in the UC Davis Transportation Studies program.
 Ted documented Davis’ rise to prominence in the 1960s and 70s as the city created the nation’s first bike lanes, developed an extensive network of greenbelt bicycle and pedestrian paths in the 1980s and early 90s, and the decline of bicycling in recent years.